wp-plugins/wp-custom-login/readme.txt

 == Changelog ==

+= 1.4.0 =
+Stylesheet is only loading when it exists

 = 1.3.2 =
 This version of the plugin is working without jQuery.
 Version 1.3.2 should be compatible with all themes